Author: Stephanie Bittle, LCSW

 STOP.
 Realize that these negative thoughts are harming you so take immediate action to combat them.

 2. We only know our own thoughts.
 It is frustrating and a waste of time to try to guess at what others are thinking.
 You don’t know why your date didn’t call and you are torturing yourself by questioning your date’s behavior.
+In CBT, they call this self talk “mind reading” and emphasize that these assumptions can damage our self esteem.
 Take action instead.
 Get out – find an activity you enjoy and meet people.
 Your mood will improve so you will be ready if the right person comes along.

 Thank you FACEBOOK for my insecurity